gomorizsolt/react-boilerplate/README.md

 ### Structuring

-Basically, I prefer placing coherent files in the same folder instead of creating other folders.
+Basically, I prefer placing coherent files in the same folder instead of creating other ones.
 Obviously, use your own most prefered style, it's not a law that should be followed by everyone. :)

 ### Feedbacks